israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Rest syntax (parameters)

- Rest syntax looks exactly like spread syntax
+ Rest syntax looks exactly like spread syntax, but is used for destructuring arrays and objects.

 ### Function Expression